Laser eye surgery procedures

 LASIK combines two techniques of surgery to correct refractive error.
-First, a micro thin flap is created on the front surface of the eye (cornea) that is then lifted back and preserved.
+First, a micro thin flap is created on the front surface of the eye (cornea), lifted back and preserved.
 Next, a cool beam excimer laser sculpts the underlying cornea into a new shape to correct the refractive error.
 The flap is then repositioned and adheres on its own without sutures after only a few minutes.

-Vision recovery typically is rapid, and there is little or no post-operative pain.
-You can usually return to work, and even drive, within 24 hours of surgery.
+Vision recovery typically is rapid, and there is little or no post-operative discomfort.
+You can usually return to work, and drive, within 24 hours of surgery.

 Find out more LASIK